Lembeh - North Sulawesi

 Pulau Putus - [39]

 Inside a bay is a beautiful Coral and sponge garden in sheltered conditions.
-The scenery itself is the highlight, though larger Rays (Devil and Eagle Rays) are seen from time to time, together with the shy Jawfish on a sand slope by the mooring.
+The scenery itself is the highlight, though larger Rays, like Devil and Eagle rays, are seen from time to time, together with the shy Jawfish on a sand slope by the mooring.

 California Dreaming - [40]

-A stunning site.
-This is a seamount out from the island of Pulau Putus.
+This seamount, out from the island of Pulau Putus is a stunning site.

 The Coral slopes down on both sides, but the most exposed section is a series of steps formed by boulders and sand shelves.